dm9gp/Colpitts-PCB/README.md

 With C4 Variable Capacitor 0pF- 120pF I could tune the signal between 3.63 MHz and 3.70 Mhz which is well withinin the HAM Radio 80m Band for all modes.
 With C4 100pF I measure 3.63 MHz fixed frequency, these parts have tolerance.

-With this board design one is not limited to the frequency given here.
+With this board design one is not limited to the frequency calculated above.
 By varying the values of L1 and C1 and combined value of C2+C3+C4+C5, other frequencies can be indeed obtained without changing other components.
 It is best practice that C1 and C2+Cn are in a ratio of 1:10 or 3:10.